afodgc/PIC2/README.md

+# Afonso Coelho PIC2

+Irei fazer um pequeno resumo do PIC qwaqui

-# LaTeX Document Template
+## LaTeX Document Template
 This repo used a github latex repo and a latex template made by Rui Santos Cruz.
 The both template were edit as i preferred.
-Folowing is explain how to comp
+Following is explain how to setup vscode for latex

 ## 🚀 Quick Start